Skip to main content

 Rain is so precious and anticipated here in Israel.

 Our long hot summers parch the land, man and beast.
-It is not just the heat - the hot winds all the way from the Arabian peninsula squeeze the last drops of life out of any living organism.
-AND cover everything head to toe with a thick layer of dust.
+It's not just the heat - the hot winds from the Arabian peninsula squeeze the last drops of life out of any living organism and cover everything with a thick layer of dust.

-It is no wonder that from about the end of September we start looking at the skies.
+It is no wonder that by the end of September, we start looking at the skies.
 Our very souls thirst for rain by then.
-This is also the time that religious Jews start to pray for rain, three times a day in their daily prayers.
+This is also when religious Jews start to pray for rain three times a day in their daily prayers.

-Like seriously, do we REALLY have to see a big dark red warning sign, filled with an impossible high number, to know that it is hot as hell?
-For every single day of our long hot summers?
+We don't need to see a big dark red warning sign, filled with an impossible high number, to know that it hot as hell.
+Again and again, for every single day of our long hot summers?

 It is called "yoreh"

-At first I thought it is no wonder that there would be a special word for the first rain in the autumn.
+At first, I thought it was no wonder that there would be a special word for the first rain in the autumn.
 The Inuit have like fifty words for snow.
 So surely people so thirsty for rain would have a specific word for the first rains of the season.
 Right?
 Just a normal garden variety type of special word for the first rains of the season.

 However, further investigation showed me that the word "yoreh" comes from the Bible.
 It is usually referred to as the early rains or first rain in English.